Peter Gunn: Episodes

 Peter Gunn ran for three seasons starting in late 1958.
-A total of 114 episodes were produced during the three season run.
-Peter Gunn premiered on September 22, 1958 with the episode The Kill.
+A total of 114 episodes was produced during the three-season run.
+Peter Gunn premiered on September 22, 1958, with the episode "The Kill".
 The first season ran from September 1958 through June 1959 and contained 38 episodes.

 Origin of series

 Edwards developed Peter Gunn from an earlier fictional detective that he had created.
-Richard Diamond, Private Detective starred Dick Powell, and aired as a radio series from 1949 to 1953.
+Richard Diamond, Private Detective starred Dick Powell and aired as a radio series from 1949 to 1953.
 David Janssen later starred in the television adaptation from 1957 to 1960.
-It was this character's success which prompted his creator to revisit the concept as Peter Gunn.
+This character's success prompted his creator to revisit the concept as Peter Gunn.
 Edwards had earlier written and directed a Mike Hammer television pilot for Brian Keith.

 According to Blake Edwards, Gunn was "a present-day soldier of fortune who has found himself a gimmick that pays him a very comfortable living.
 The gimmick was trouble.
 People who had major trouble will pay handsomely to get rid of it, and Peter Gunn was a man who will not only accept the pay but do something about it.
 He knows every element of the city, from cops to crooks.
 He also, of course, has his soft side and will occasionally take on a charity job for free.
 But we'll never make the mistake of letting her [Edie] catch him.
 Never."

 For the part of Edie, Edwards said, "We toyed at first with the idea of getting a name singer.
 But we soon realized it would be impractical to have a name singer cast in what is primarily a straight dramatic role.
 It wouldn't be fair, either to the singer or the audience.
 Once that idea was discarded, my first thought was Lola Albright.
 Lola had been going along well but not terribly well, if you know what I mean.
 But I'd always felt she had a potential that had never really been tapped.
 She's sort of two beats off center in the way she talks and sings, and that's what we were looking for."

 Speaking of Albright in 1992, Henry Mancini said, "She was perfect casting for that role because she had an off-the-cuff kind of jazz delivery that was very hard to find."

 Lola Albright said, "My whole career had been sort of ordinary.
 Peter Gunn changed all that."
 Albright said that Blake Edwards had her in mind from the outset, "But he had no idea I could sing.
 I had just recorded my first album."

-Craig Stevens discusses how he and co-star Lola Albright were cast for the show, with cable TV host Skip E. Lowe, in an interview taped in 1993.
+Craig Stevens discusses how co-star Lola Albright and he were cast for the show, with cable TV host Skip E. Lowe, in an interview taped in 1993.

 Initially, the title of the program was to be Gunn for Hire.
 The change to Peter Gunn occurred after officials at Paramount Pictures complained that the title was similar to that of the 1942 Paramount film This Gun for Hire.